adamcsvarga/sound-classification/README.md

 Sound files should be provided by the user; the claasification methods can be used for any sort of sound classification by slight modification of the code and free parameters.
 Train-test splitting is done automatically as a 70% percentage split by default.

+Execute `run_exp.py` to run all the example training and testing on your data.